RonaldoJps1228/Proyecto-Vue/README.md

 # Proyecto-Vue
 -You need:
-node.js version recommended for most users visual studio code
+node.js version recommended for most users also visual studio code

 -open the folder project with visual and search package.json -open the terminal of visual and execute command line npm install